dusty-nv/jetson-inference/README.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/detectnet-digits-visualization-options-dog.png" width="350">

-Press the `Test One` button and you should see a display similar to:
+Press the `Test One` button and you should see a page similar to:

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/detectnet-digits-infer-dog.png)